HIPAA Security Rules Infographics

 Addressable safeguards should not be interpreted as optional.
 Due to the dynamic nature of technology, complexity and cyber attacks, addressable safeguards may become required.
 We recommend implementing most of the controls.
 Physical safeguards, in some cases, can be addressable if ePHI is stored on the cloud.
 However, most controls are critical for maintaining security.

-ii) What are Administrative Safeguards under the HIPAA Security rule?
+ii) What are Administrative Safeguards under the HIPAA Security Rule?

 Administrative Safeguards are the cornerstone of HIPAA Compliance.
 They are the policies and procedures that connect the Privacy Rule and the Security rule.
 A critical administrative safeguard is the appointment of a Security Officer and a Privacy Officer to ensure the security measures are in place to protect ePHI and staff members follow them.